 Install Batteries in your Coders

 The Coder and Coder cards offer a screen-free method for coding the 123 Robot.
 You will want to make sure to install the batteries that come with your Kit in your Coders.
 Use a small screwdriver to open the battery door on the back of the Coder, and install 2 AAA batteries.
 The batteries should last approximately 6 months before needing to be changed.
-See the Using the VEX 123 Coder Knowledge Base article for more information on installing batteries and using the Coder.
+See the Using the VEX 123 Coder VEX Library article for more information on installing batteries and using the Coder.

 Using VEXcode 123